UI vs. API Automation Testing: Understanding the Differences

 However, in order to see good results, you need to perform the right type of performance testing.
 UI and API automation testing are perhaps some of the most important ones.

-But what is the difference between API and UI testing?
-Grab a cup of coffee as we delve into the differences between these two testing types.
+But what is the difference between the two?
+Grab a cup of coffee as we delve into the differences between these two types.

 What Is UI Testing?

-UI testing involves checking whether a program’s UI level works accordingly.
+It involves checking whether a program’s User Interface level works accordingly.
 What’s great about it is that it can be done either manually or as part of automation testing services.
-Any software needs a good UI.
+Any software needs a good User Interface.
 To test it, testers must check whether all elements of the interface work just the way they were anticipated.

 What Is API Testing?